ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-database-configuration.markdown

 ###### The time in seconds to wait before canceling specific operations
 ###### Default Value: 300

-Set timeout for some general operations (such as indexing terms) requirring their own timeout settings.
+Set timeout for some general operations (such as retrieving indexing terms) requiring their own timeout settings.

-If an operation exeeds the specified time, an *OperationCanceledException* will be thrown
+If an operation exceeds the specified time, an *OperationCanceledException* will be thrown

 Example: